LyneSultan/Skinly/README.md

 ###

-> An app that analyzes the user's skin type, evaluate the ingredients of skincare products, and compares them across various platforms.
->
-> Personalized Skincare Advisor aims to provide users with a personalized skincare experience by detecting skin type, analyzing the compatibility of ingredients with skin types, and searching for products across multiple platforms.
+> Skinly is an app that provides users with a personalized skincare experience by detecting skin type, analyzing the compatibility of ingredients with skin types, and searching for products across multiple platforms.

 ### User Stories
+#### User

 - As a user, I want to upload an image of my face, so I can detect my skin type.

 - As a user, I want to scan product ingredients using OCR, so I can see if they are suitable for my skin type.